dntoll/1DV608/Assignments/Assignment_4/TestCases.md

 ***

-Testfall 4.2 Back to login
+##Test case 4.2 Back to login

 ###Input:
- * Testfall 4.1.
+ * Test case 4.1.
 Show Register Form
- * Click “Back to login”
+ * Click "Back to login"

 ###Output:
  * No feedback message
  * The text "Not logged in", is shown.
  * Form for login is shown

 ![After Input](http://goo.gl/B4o438)

+***

+##Testfall 4.3: Registrera utan uppgifter misslyckas

+###Input:
+ * Test case 4.1.
+Show Register Form
+ * Click "Register" button without filling in any fields

+###Output:
+ * Message "Username has too few characters, at least 3 characters"
+ * Message "Password has too few characters, at least 6 characters"
+ * The text "Not logged in", is shown.
+ * Still shows the register form